10 Great Places to Ride Bikes in New Jersey

 5. Union Transportation Trail, Monmouth County

 This “rail-trail” is a multi-use path created from a former railroad, offering a gravel pathway that passes by fields, forests and quaint rural scenery.
-Be sure to share the trail with horseback riders, joggers and fellow cyclists.
+Keep an eye out for horseback riders, joggers and fellow cyclists while you ride.

 6. Henry Hudson Trail, Monmouth County

-Take your pick from the Southern section or the Northern section of this 22-mile trail, which passes through wooded areas, wetlands, fields and streams.
+Take your pick from the Southern section or the Northern section of this 22.5-mile multi-surface trail, which passes through wooded areas, wetlands, fields and streams.

-7. The Cape May Shoreline Ride, Cape May County
+7. Cape May Shoreline Ride, Cape May County

 Beginning and ending at the Cape May Lighthouse parking lot, this 46.4-mile loop takes bikers through charming Cape May, past Victorian homes, barrier island shore communities, beaches, boardwalks and wetlands.